John le Carré: the timeless allure of a true literary great

 More directly, le Carré’s books are intellectually honest.
 He is not afraid to reveal the fallibility of the side he supports.
 The West is presented as a moral failure in his Cold War classics, with at times few positive distinctions over its Communist opponent.
 More basically, his treatment of the spy subject is unusual and enlightening.
 Bear in mind that the spy novel is the domain of James Bond – a figure of pure materialism and carnality.
 Le Carré called his Smiley an ‘antidote’ to Bond.
 Smiley is a good man weakened by the strength of his morality and insight.
 Bond is a care-free hero emboldened by his libido.
 One is depressingly real, the other joyously fake.
 The realism of le Carré also allowed him to encompass more poignant themes than you are likely to encounter in any Bond book.
 By inculcating existential dilemmas into an intriguingly truthful story of a furtive profession, he makes a cultural mirror from the requisite opacity of espionage.Finally, almost all of his Cold War characters are conformists struggling to express their individualism.
 These are the experiences of many members of society and perhaps this point best explains his commercial stature.

-Next year marks the 50th anniversary of the publication of ‘A Call for the Dead’ and le Carré would have been 90.
 He leaves behind a collection of highly original books that beautifully communicate the saliences of our time.
 Ben Johnson wrote in praise of Shakespeare ‘Thou art a monument without a tomb/And art alive still while thy book doth live/And we have wits to read and praise to give’.
 Without doubt, le Carré is owed a rhyme of comparable gratitude and equal eloquence.